r-rishit27/randomwalk/readme.md

 ## Project Overview
 This project aims to extract relationships between class and groups in our case between human glands and the hormones they secrete from images we can fine-tune our prompt for any other general use also which makes it adaptable.
 We use **Optical Character Recognition (OCR)** for extracting text from images and the **Meta LLaMA 3.1 70B** language model to identify the relationships between glands and hormones.
 To optimize processing time, we leverage **Groq's LBU-based (Latency-Bound Unit) system** for fast model inferencing.
 The final goal is to produce a structured **JSON** output that lists glands as keys and their respective hormones as values.

+## YouTube Video
+For a demonstration of this project, check out the following video: [Name Enity Relationship Extraction Demo](https://youtu.be/CBplIwC4xkQ)

 ## Approach

 ### 1. OCR (Optical Character Recognition)